WebAssembly/design/Rationale.md

 mean that two stacks are maintained (one by the VM, the other by the compiler which targets WebAssembly) which can lead to some inefficiencies.

-Local values can also be pre-colored, meaning that multiple incoming SSA values which have separate liveness can "share" the storage represented by a local.
-This offloads some of the optimization work from the WebAssembly VM.
+Local variables are not in Static Single Assignment (SSA) form, meaning that multiple incoming SSA values which have separate liveness can "share" the storage represented by a local through the `set_local` operation.
+From an SSA perspective, this means that multiple independent values can share a local variable in WebAssembly, which is effectively a kind of pre-coloring that clever producers can use to pre-color variables and give hints to a WebAssembly VM's register allocation algorithms, offloading some of the optimization work from the WebAssembly VM.

 ## Variable-Length Argument Lists